UU-Hydro/RiverScape/sources/cost_evaluation.md

 ### Dike raising

-These type indicates the costs when raising the embankment 50 or 100 centimetres.
+These type indicate the costs when raising the embankment 50 or 100 centimetres.

 ``` code
 c_draise = CostDikeRaising(dike_raise50_distr, dike_raise100_distr, dike_length)